Kingaahad/K-S-Model/README.md

 # Enhanced KS Prediction Application

 A modern, feature-rich application for KS prediction with advanced capabilities including machine learning, security, and user interface enhancements.
+For Talking about on this project contact me.

 ## Features